oah-health/oah-health/README.md

 # OAH-Health
-Drupal Distribution for Digital Healthcare
+[ A Drupal Distribution for Digital Healthcare]

-A Digital clinic Experience that gives you the best of both worlds(i.e Real & Virtual) when you enter a clinic.

-Digital Health care Distribution on drupal.org which can be deployed on RPis.
+Digital Health care Distribution will be completely opensource solution that will be made available on drupal.org .
+This solution can be deployed on frugal open hardware like RaspberryPi.
+This Distribution will be vendor neutral .
-This Distribution can work in offline mode as well and would not need to be connect to internet always.
+It can function in an offline/online mode.
+It would not need to be connect to internet always.

+Any neighbourhood clinic/primary health center can be Digitally enabled using OAH-Health.

+This distribution will enable :

+Better User Experience for Patients when they visit the clinic and help Doctors manage their Clinic more efficiently..

+by :

+a) Real Time projection of the Wait time before the Doctor can attend you .

+b) Capture Patients Info (Scan & Link Aadhar Card as ID ) in a secure way.

+c) Schedule Appointments

+d) Generating Treatment History.

+e) Analysis of Data gather at Digital Clinic to spot trends

-Some of the Top Level Features are:
+### Some of the Top Level Features are:

 a) Register RPI for with a Digital Clinic